tkevinbest/Ballbot/README.md

 The dynamics and modeling theory for this project was inspired by the Bachelor's Thesis by Fankhauser and Gwerder [1].

+## Getting Started
+1) Before doing anything, run [`SETUP.m`](SETUP.m) to configure MATLAB paths.
+If you forget this step, you'll likely get lots of unknown function errors.
+2) The code in this repo is mainly organized in MATLAB Packages (Note the `+FolderName` notation).
+If you're unfamiliar with packages, read up on them on MathWorks's website before trying to edit the code or you'll likely be frustrated.

 ## Dynamics and Simulation
 This repo contains the code to derive the equations of motion of the system using Lagrangian Mechanics.
 To update the dynamics and get started with a test simulation, use the following steps:
 1) Update the parameters in [`Ballbot.defineParams`](+Ballbot/defineParams.m)